 Among the features by which Relators and Linkers distinguishes itself from past studies of predication is a detailed investigation of predication and Predicate Inversion inside the complex nominal phrase that makes a carefully documented case for the existence of two types of qualitative binominal noun phrases, one exploiting a predicate-specifier structure and the other employing a predicate-complement structure cum Predicate Inversion.
 Empirical data includes examples not only from English and Dutch but also from Hungarian, Hebrew, French, Italian, Spanish, Mandarin Chinese, and other languages.
 Den Dikken's analysis, cast in terms of the theory of generative grammar, fruitfully brings Chomskyan minimalist principles to bear on the discussion of predication and Predicate Inversion.

-"This is den Dikken in top form.
+This is den Dikken in top form.
 Copula constructions and predicate inversion are among the most central and most vexing problems in grammar.
 Trust den Dikken to defend a theory that is both original and inspiring, controversial and thoroughly argued, far-reaching and broadly documented.
-Relators and Linkers is a must."
+Relators and Linkers is a must.

-—Henk van Riemsdijk, Models of Grammar Group, Tilburg University, The Netherlands
+Models of Grammar Group, Tilburg University, The Netherlands

-"Written by one of the leading experts on Predicate Inversion, this monograph provides a compelling account of a variety of syntactic constructions involving predication.
+Written by one of the leading experts on predicate inversion, this monograph provides a compelling account of a variety of syntactic constructions involving predication.
 It includes a comprehensive and insightful historical survey of the previous literature on the syntax of predication and copular constructions, and in this respect it would be appropriate for use as a texbook for a graduate seminar on this topic.
-The study covers a broad range of constructions, ranging from small clauses and conventional copular constructions to free relatives and qualitative binominal NPs, and its cross-linguistic coverage is impressive.
-The book is a must-read for all scholars interested in the issues of predication, copular constructions, and linker particles."
+The study covers a broad range of constructions to free relatives and qualitative binomial NPs, and its cross-linguistic coverage is impressive.
+The book is a must-read for all scholars interested in the issue of predication, copular constructions, and the linker particles.

-—Tim Stowell, Department of Linguistics, University of California, Los Angeles
+Department of Linguistics, University of California, Los Angeles